-Before you submit your planning application have you read our advice and guidance?
+Before you submit your planning application have you read our Planning Advice and Guidance page?

 Our pdf planning application guide (1.34 MB) can also help you with the application process.